GanGroup/Gan/kai/presentation/script.md

 ## Discussion

+In this section, I will show you a brief summary and the future work for my objectives.

 ### Summary and future work

-1. For objective 1: GAN with dense layers or Convolutional layers, the Convolutional layers structure perform better.
+1. The first is dense or Convolutional layers.
+The result shows the convolutional layers structure performs better.
-2. For exploring layer depth, we should keep the balance between the generator and discriminator, in future, I want to explore the probability of more depth structure with u net and res net.
+2. The second is exploring layer dept. The result table shows it is significant for us to keep the balance between the generator and discriminator when designing the structure of GAN.
+In future, I will explore the probability of more depth structure with u net and res net.
-3. For the impact of data augmentation: I assume that data augmentation may disturb the real data distribution, but it is not sufficient, in the future I will test all the data augmentation techniques to support my assumption.
+3. The next is the impact of data augmentation.
+Based on the result, I assume that data augmentation may disturb the real data distribution, but it is not sufficient, in the future I will test all the data augmentation techniques to support my assumption.
-4. For applying the GAN model with the Animal Faces-HQ dataset, our model can gen realistic cat faces, but some of them are blurred, in the future, I will extend the training dataset and train the model for more epochs.
+4. Finally, I applied the GAN model with the Animal Faces-HQ dataset.
+The result shows it can gen realistic cat faces, but some of them are blurred, in the future, I will extend the training dataset and train the model for more epochs.